Gimpely/vision-based-alignment/README.md

-# Mobile platform vision based allignment
+# Mobile platform vision-based alignment

 The goal of this project is to implement a vision based navigation solution for a mobile platform navigation inside a greenhouse to transition from a concrete path to parallel heating pipes, which also function as rails for the platform.